adioshun/gitBook_DeepDrive/paper2013-radar-fusion.md

 ###### [Vu [1] and Wang [3]]

-- Whilst Vu [1] and Wang [3]use an almost deterministic approach to perform the association in tracking, we use an evidential approach based on massdistributions over the set of different class hypotheses.
+- Whilst Vu [1] and Wang [3]use an almost deterministic approach to perform the association in tracking, we use an evidential approach based on mass distributions over the set of different class hypotheses.

-Ourreview focuses on the fusion methods inside DATMO that uselidar, camera and radar sensors.
+- Multi-sensor fusion at track level requires a list of updated tracks from each sensor to fuse them into a combined list of tracks.

-This decision comes from oursensor set-up described in Section IV.Multi-sensor fusion at track level requires a list of updatedtracks from each sensor to fuse them into a combined list oftracks.
+###### [2, 4, 5]

 The works in [2], [4], [5] solve this problem focusingon the association problem between lists of tracks, andimplementing stochastic mechanisms to combine the relatedobjects.